 During the Great Depression, there were a large number of home foreclosures, typically 250,000 per year from 1931 to 1935, according to Green and Wachter.
 As a result, the federal government began intervening in the housing finance market, creating the Home Owner’s Loan Corporation (1933), the Federal Housing Administration (1934), and the Federal National Mortgage Association (1938).
 These agencies took several steps that stabilized the housing finance market, including purchasing defaulted mortgages from financial institutions, reinstating the mortgages, and converting them from variable-rate, short-term, non-amortizing mortgages into fixed-rate, self-amortizing, long-term mortgage products—fueling both investor and homeowner confidence.

 The U.S. economy boomed after the end of World War II.
 Home ownership rose from 43.6 percent in 1940 to 64 percent in 1980, but declined slightly to 63.5 percent in 2016 (down from a peak of nearly 70 percent in 2004—before the Great Recession, which was caused in part by the subprime mortgage crisis).
 As home ownership grew, demand increased for mortgage bankers to assist potential property buyers.
+The growth of mobile and online banking services has decreased the number of bank branches, however, mortgage bankers will continue to be in demand to evaluate mortgage applicants' creditworthiness.

 - Automatic Teller Machine Servicers